Canadian Association for Supported Employment

 Innovation Lab Research

-The CASE Innovation Lab collaborated with four organizations (DAWN Canada, Community Futures Treaty 7, Canadian Council on Disability and Work, and Aspect BC) to develop position papers on intersectionality, disability, and employment in Canada.
-You can read the research reports here
+The CASE Innovation Lab collaborated with four organizations — DAWN Canada, Community Futures Treaty 7, Canadian Council on Disability and Work, and Aspect BC — to develop position papers on intersectionality, disability, and employment in Canada.
+You can access their reports below, and all other CASE research on the Research page.

 Newsletter